enricobottazzi/ZKverse/README.md

 `snarkjs wtns export json witness.wtns witness.json`

-Here’s the witness
+Here’s the witness:

 ![Screenshot 2022-02-23 at 10.50.41.png](screenshots/screenshot5.png)

-1 is just a constant of the constraints system generted
+1 is just a constant of the constraints system generated

 33 is the public output

 3, 11 are the private inputs I’m taking

-These are all the wires computed by the circuit
+These 4 values are all the wires computed by the circuit

 ### Download the trusted setup (Powers of tau file)